Google Universal Analytics

 Beyond Zebra… Identify your fish

-Google’s Universal Analytics is taking all this a step on beyond Zebra by making the muscle of the Cloud more fully available to smaller and larger enterprise data analysis.
+Google’s Universal Analytics is taking all this a step beyond Zebra by making the muscle of the Cloud more fully available to smaller and larger enterprise data analysis.

-All an enterprise really has to do to get started is come up a unique number for every fish in their particular sea… using, for instance, their in-house customer number as the Universal Analytics individual ID but then expanding use of their customer numbers to include prospects about whom they hold data or experience or otherwise wish to track as an individual known to their system.
+All an enterprise really has to do to get started is come up with a unique number for every fish in their particular sea… using, for instance, their in-house customer number as the Universal Analytics individual ID but then expanding the use of their customer numbers to include prospects about whom they hold data or experience or otherwise wish to track as an individual known to their system.

 Tracking things in real life

-Universal Analytics expands an existing free function of Google Analytics whereby you can submit data totally unrelated to web site visits and tracking.
+Universal Analytics expands an existing free function of Google Analytics whereby you can submit data totally unrelated to website visits and tracking.